Chesapeake Beach was once a Victorian amusement park getaway at the end of the Chesapeake Beach Railway line coming from Washington, DC.

 What’s in Chesapeake Beach?

-Chesapeake Bay was listed on the National Register of Historic Places in 1980, but there’s not much historic left to see.
+Chesapeake Beach was listed on the National Register of Historic Places in 1980, but there’s not much historic left to see.

 Chesapeake Beach’s public waterfront has been taken by businesses and private homes.